 One of the biggest opportunities within the IoT is the possibility of transforming a company’s business model to offer a connected service, instead of selling an actual product.

 Report: From product to a connected product-as-a-service

-We have produced a guide with a comprehensive step by step model that takes companies through one of their most important journeys.
+Download this guide with a comprehensive step by step model that takes companies through one of their most important journeys.

 - The main benefits for businesses and their end customers when transforming from product to service.

 - Key considerations and steps a company needs to think through to ensure they have addressed any area that will be affected by the transformation.